jacopofar/advent-of-code-2019-phoenix-react/README.md

 # Advent2019

+Attempt at solving Advent of code 2019 with an app using a Phoenix backend and a React frontend written in Typescript.

+Comments are welcome, it's my first project using Phoenix :)

+## How to run
+You need Elixir and node.js
+`make build-and-serve`

 ## development diary
 These notes are here so I can remember how I built this in the future.